Yankees, BoSox, And Astros ‘Voiced Displeasure’ Over Oddities Of Josh Donaldson Trade

 The first sign something was off is that ESPN reported that Donaldson and the Blue Jays’ ownership had quite a bit of back-and-forth over whether or not he was healthy enough to play.
 On August 29, he was assigned to a rehab stint in the minors, and also placed on revocable trade waivers.
 He did not play in a game that day as it was used for travel.
 The next day, it is alleged he was negotiating with the Jays over his health status, and on August 31, he did not play pending a trade, which is the customary practice.

 Without one rehab game, and some arguing, Donaldson declared himself healthy and was traded.
 On September 3, Donaldson was placed on the disabled list by Cleveland, citing a calf injury.
 He played a single minor league rehab game with Cleveland on that day before going back on the DL.
-A report at The Atlantic, stated that Donaldson knew he wasn’t healthy enough to play on August 29.
+A report at The Atlantic stated that Donaldson knew he wasn’t healthy enough to play on August 29.
 If that is true, the deal could be voided.

 The irony of the Astros and Yankees being upset at someone else making a controversial roster move is thick and delicious. https://t.co/7V2IOqnrIr